-In July 2004 (Heisei 16), these sacred sites and pilgrimage routes were registered as a world heritage site called “Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.”
-The Properties includes Koya Sankei michi, Choishi-michi Route and Kongobu-ji Temple precincts (6 regions) as well as 12 buildings in the Koyasan region.
+In July 2004 (Heisei 16), these sacred sites and pilgrimage routes were registered as a World Heritage Site called “Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.”
+The territories under this designation include the Koya Sankei-michi and Choishi-michi Routes, Kongobu-ji Temple precincts (6 regions), as well as 12 buildings in the Koyasan region.

 ・Honzan Area (Kongobu-ji Head Temple)

 ・Dai-mon Gate Area

 ・Tokugawa Mausoleum Area

 Koya Sankei-michi Pilgrimage Routes

 ・Choishi-michi Route (Kudoyama-Town Jison-in Temple — Danjo Garan — Okuno-in)

 ・Kumano Pilgrim Route, Kohechi Route (Koyasan — Kumano Hongu Grand Shrine)

 100-1 Hongu Hongu Town Tanabe City, Wakayama Prefecture, 647-1731